cap-js/docs/plugins/index.md

 ## SAP Document Management Service {#@cap-js/sdm}

-The @cap-js/sdm package is cds-plugin that provides an easy CAP-level integration with SAP Document Management Service.
-This package supports handling of attachments(documents) by using an aspect Attachments in SAP Document Management Internal Repository.
+@cap-js/sdm lets you use [SAP Document Management service's](https://help.sap.com/docs/document-management-service) internal Repositories for storing attachments(documents).
+By using an aspect called `Attachments` it provides an easy CAP-level integration with the Document Management Service.

 ```cds